Spider Guide

 +

-We recommend quarterly treatments to maintain a protective barrier and prevent re-infestations.
+We recommend tri-annual treatments (three times per year) to maintain a protective barrier and prevent re-infestations.
 This schedule also helps with other common household pests.

 Will this treatment affect other pests?